jpaybar/Ansible-roles/Roles/jpaybar.Apache2/README.md

 Role Variables
 --------------

 There are 3 variable files (one for each distribution) inside `vars` folder, the `Debian` and `Ubuntu` ones are the same, there are changes in `Centos` since the path to the SSL certificate is different and the server installation and the corresponding modules have other names.
-There is an equal, empty copy inside `defaults` directory.
+These variables are included on a file called `tasks/variables.yml` and this file is one of the tasks that `tasks/main.yml` runs.
+Variables for Virtualhost configuration (serverName, documentRoot, etc.) are found in `default/main.yml` file.

 Dependencies
 ------------